Bochasanwasi Akshar Purushottam Swaminarayan Sanstha: Akshar

-The philosophy of BAPS is centred on the doctrine of Akshar-Purushottam Upasana, in which followers worship Swaminarayan as God, or Purshottam, and his choicest devotee Gunatitanand Swami, as Akshar.
-The BAPS concurs that Akshar is the divine abode of Purushottam, and "an eternally existing spiritual reality having two forms, the impersonal and the personal" Followers of BAPS identify various scriptures and documented statements of Swaminarayan as supporting this understanding of Akshar within the Akshar-Purushottam Upasana.
-Through this lineage of the personal form of Akshar Swaminarayan is forever present on the earth.
+The philosophy of BAPS is centred on the doctrine of Akshar-Purushottam Upasana, in which followers worship Swaminarayan as God, or Purshottam, and his choicest devotee, Gunatitanand Swami, as Akshar.
+The BAPS concurs that Akshar is the divine abode of Purushottam and "an eternally existing spiritual reality having two forms, the impersonal and the personal."
+Followers of BAPS identify various scriptures and documented statements of Swaminarayan as supporting this understanding of Akshar within the Akshar-Purushottam Upasana.
+Through this lineage of the personal form of Akshar, Swaminarayan is forever present on the earth.
 These gurus are essential in illuminating the path that needs to be taken by the jivas that earnestly desire to be liberated from the cycle of rebirth.

 According to BAPS, Swaminarayan refers to Akshar in the Vachanamrut, with numerous appellations such as Sant, Satpurush, Bhakta and Swami, as having an august status that makes it an entity worth worshipping alongside God.
 In all BAPS mandirs the image of Akshar is placed in the central shrine and worshipped alongside the image of Purushottam.
 Furthermore, BAPS believes that by understanding the greatness of God's choicest devotee, coupled with devotion and service to him and God, followers are able to grow spiritually.

 Moksha

 According to BAPS doctrines, followers aim to attain a spiritual state similar to Brahman which is ultimate liberation.
 To become an ideal Hindu, followers must identify with Brahman, separate from the material body, and offer devotion to god.
-As per the Akshar-Purushottam Upasana, each jiva attains liberation and true realization through association with the manifest form of Akshar, in the form of the God-realized guru, who offer spsirtual guidance.
+As per the Akshar-Purushottam Upasana, each jiva attains liberation and true realization through association with the manifest form of Akshar, in the form of the God-realized guru, who offer spiritual guidance.
 Jivas who perform devotion to this personal form of Brahman can, despite remaining ontologically different, attain a similar spiritual standing as Brahman and then go to Akshardham.
 It is only through the performance of devotion to Brahman that Parabrahman can be both realized and attained.